 Cavity Treatment with General Dentistry

 Decay is a common dental issue we see in both children and adults.
 The only way to treat cavities is to remove the decay and fill the tooth.
-At 918 Dentist, we do not use mercury-based silver fillings as part of our general dentistry services.
+At 918 Dentist of Glenpool, we do not use mercury-based silver fillings as part of our general dentistry services.
 After years of using silver and mercury amalgam to fill cavities, the dental profession has found that not only do these fillings have an unpleasant appearance, but they also weaken the remaining tooth structure and cause cracks in the enamel.

 Our fillings are instead made of a dental resin that can be shaded to match your natural tooth color perfectly.
 These tooth-colored fillings, as they’re often called, offer several advantages over traditional metal fillings, including aesthetics and general health.
 Many of our patients are choosing to begin their smile makeover by replacing their old mercury-based fillings with tooth-colored restorations.
 Your old silver fillings can be replaced in just one appointment, leaving you with a beautiful, healthy smile.